 - Forestry England - Help and advice on walking your pet in woodlands around England

-- Outdoor Access Scotland - Guidance on walking your dog in forests in Scotland
+- Outdoor Access Scotland - Guidance on walking your dog in Scotland

 - Woodland Trust - Find woodlands managed by the Woodland Trust to walk your dog in